 In terms of renewables development and integration, participation in RTOs and EIMs offer advantages.
 Interconnection and the ability to connect far-flung but cheap renewables with customers through transmission is an advantage of RTOs.
 For example, RTO regions have seen more wind generation development compared to comparably wind-rich regions outside of RTOs.
-131 Markets with large geographic reach can improve the flexibility of the power system, which is important in the long run as more variable renewables come online.
+Markets with large geographic reach can improve the flexibility of the power system, which is important in the long run as more variable renewables come online.
 Regionalization can also bring more diverse resources and load, with the appropriate configuration.
-The Western EIM is a good example of a market that has produced cost savings, renewables integration with reduced reserve requirements, and reductions in CO2 emissions.
+The Western EIM is a good example of a market that has produced cost savings, renewables integration with reduced reserve requirements, and reductions in $CO_2$ emissions.
 Similarly, for the Southeast, midcontinent wind would be a good complement to Southeastern solar resources.
 Evening out the peak demand across time zones is another advantage to larger grids.
-A North Carolina and South Carolina RTO could realize some of the benefits of RTOs but wouldn't be able to achieve the scale of customer savings and renewables integration of a larger RTO.132 policies and utility planning are still important to incentivizing renewables development in the short term.
-Recent renewable growth in the Southeast has been driven by utility procurement of largescale solar that now clears utility economic screens, as well as by PURPA.
-Other drivers include sales into PJM and North Carolina's renewable portfolio standard.
-133 State renewable portfolio standard requirements have helped spur roughly half of all U.S. renewable electricity generation and capacity growth since 2000, but that role has diminished to under 30% in 2018.134
+A North Carolina and South Carolina RTO could realize some of the benefits of RTOs but wouldn't be able to achieve the scale of customer savings and renewables integration of a larger RTO.

-The Role of RTO/ISO Markets in Facilitating Renewable Generation Development, J. Pfeifenberger et al. (Dec.
+&lt;sup>131 The Role of RTO/ISO Markets in Facilitating Renewable Generation Development, J. Pfeifenberger et al. (Dec.
 2016) at pp. 1, 6.
 See also Senate Bill 350 Study at pp. XI-5 (as of 2014, over 77% of wind generation capacity was installed in areas with regional electricity markets).